American Wedding: Box office

+Critical reception

 American Wedding received mixed reviews from critics.
-Rotten Tomatoes, a review aggregator, assigns the film a rating of 54%, based on 155 reviews, with an average rating of 5.8/10.
+Rotten Tomatoes, a review aggregator, assigns the film a rating of 53%, based on 156 reviews, with an average rating of 5.8/10.
 The site's critical consensus reads, "Raunchier and even more gross than the first two American Pies, American Wedding ought to please fans of the series."
-On Metacritic, the film has a score of 43 out of 100, based on 34 critics, which indicates "mixed or average reviews".
+On Metacritic, the film has a score of 43 out of 100, based on 34 critics, which indicates "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Robert Koeler of Variety compared it to the works of John Waters and called it a "strong finish" for the franchise.
 Roger Ebert rated it 3/4 stars and wrote that the film "is proof of the hypothesis that no genre is beyond redemption."
 Elvis Mitchell of The New York Times wrote that the film "struggles so hard to be tasteless that it's almost quaint."
 Mick LaSalle of the San Francisco Chronicle rated it 2/5 stars and called it strained and desperate to find jokes.